CloudLabs-MOC/mslearn-azure-developer/instructions/azure-events-messages/02-event-hubs-send-receive.md

 ### Task 7: Sign into Azure and run the app

+In this task, you authenticate with Azure and execute your .NET console application to send and retrieve events from Event Hubs.

 1. In the cloud shell command-line pane, enter the following command to sign into Azure.

     ```